Leonid Gorbachov: Bishop

-On 11 March 2020, by the decision of the Holy Synod of he was appointed co-chairman of the Commission on Dialogue between the Russian Orthodox Church and the Ethiopian Church.
+On 11 March 2020, by the decision of the Holy Synod, he was appointed co-chairman of the Commission on Dialogue between the Russian Orthodox Church and the Ethiopian Church.

 On 24 September 2021, by the decision of the Holy Synod of the ROC, he was released from the administration of the Vladikavkaz diocese and the post of the archimandrite of the Alan Assumption Monastery with an expression of gratitude for the labors incurred; he was appointed vicar of the Patriarch of Moscow and All Russia with the title "of Klin", with a stay in Moscow.
 In addition, in view of the "numerous appeals of the clergy of the Orthodox Church of Alexandria to His Holiness Patriarch Kirill of Moscow and All Russia with a request to accept them under the omophorion of the Moscow Patriarchate," he was instructed to "submit proposals to the Holy Synod after a thorough study of the received appeals".

-On 15 October 2021, by the decision of the Holy Synod of he ROC, in connection with the formation of the Yerevan and Armenia Diocese, he was appointed its administrator, while retaining the post of deputy chairman of the Department for External Church Relations.
+On 15 October 2021, by the decision of the Holy Synod of the ROC, in connection with the formation of the Diocese of Yerevan and Armenia, he was appointed its administrator, while retaining the post of deputy chairman of the Department for External Church Relations.

 On 29 December 2021, by the decision of the Holy Synod, he was appointed Patriarchal Exarch of Africa with the assignment of the administration of the North African Diocese and the interim administration of the South African Diocese and the dismissal of the deputy chairman of the DECR and the preservation of the interim administration of the Yerevan-Armenian Diocese.

 On 7 January 2022, in the Cathedral of Christ the Savior in Moscow, Patriarch Kirill of Moscow and All Russia elevated him to the rank of Metropolitan.

+On 22 November 2022, Leonid was defrocked by the Holy Synod of the Patriarchate of Alexandria and All Africa for "… a series of canonical offenses", such as "inheritance in the jurisdiction of the Church’s pontificate, distribution of the holy myrrh, enticing local clergy and, propagating ethno-tribalism, or ethno-phyletism".
+Metropolitan Leonid stated that this decision is "canonically insignificant" and will have absolutely no effect on his ministry: "Only the Church in which I serve can deprive me of my dignity. ...it's like if the President of Russia by his decree dismissed the Minister of Defense of Great Britain".
+On December 29, 2022, the Holy Synod of the Russian Orthodox Church, reacting to this, decided: "based on the universally recognized principle rooted in the canons and tradition of the non-jurisdiction of the clergy of one autocephalous Church to the court of another autocephalous Church, to consider the decision of the Synod of the Patriarchate of Alexandria on the "defrocking" of the Patriarchal exarch of Africa, Metropolitan Leonid of Klin, and all other similar decisions regarding the clergy of the Russian Orthodox Churches that have no canonical force and are invalid".